Apitpr0/izibut/README.md

 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

 # Inspiration
-This project is heavily inspired from @out386 's telegram bot which is written in JS.
+This project is heavily inspired from [@out386](https://github.com/out386) [telegram bot](https://github.com/out386/aria-telegram-mirror-bot) which is written in TypeScript.

 # Features supported:
 - Mirroring direct download links to google drive